-All study sites will conduct quality control and quality assurance procedures in accordance with current DAIDS policies. (http://rsc.tech-res.com/policiesandregulations/)
+The study site will conduct quality control and quality assurance procedures in accordance with current DAIDS policies. (http://rsc.tech-res.com/policiesandregulations/)

 12 CLINICAL SITE MONITORING

 Study monitoring will be carried out by Pharmaceutical Product Development, Inc. (PPD) (Wilmington, NC) in accordance with current DAIDS policies.
 Study monitors will visit the site to do the following: